 Hiring an attorney to represent you during your bankruptcy can be expensive.
 After suffering through financial difficulties and falling behind on your financial obligations, handing over a large sum of money to an attorney can seem like a real hardship.
 But bankruptcy is not an area to shortchange yourself.
 Filing bankruptcy is your opportunity to make a fresh start.
 Make it the best start it can be by hiring a good attorney to represent, protect, and advise you.
 Think of it as your first investment in a new financial future.

 We are bankruptcy attorneys.
-We help consumers file for chapter 7 and chapter 13 bankruptcy in Oregon and SW Washington.
+We help consumers file for chapter 7 and chapter 13 bankruptcy in Oregon.

 There are Benefits of Filing for Bankruptcy — It Can Help You!